 A poet and multimedia artist, Diana Khoi Nguyen is the author of Ghost Of (Omnidawn, 2018) and recipient of a 2021 fellowship from the National Endowment for the Arts.
 In addition to winning the 92Y Discovery Poetry Contest, 2019 Kate Tufts Discovery Award, and Colorado Book Award, she was also a finalist for the National Book Award and L.A.
 Times Book Prize.
 A Kundiman fellow, she is core faculty in the Randolph College Low-Residency MFA and an Assistant Professor at the University of Pittsburgh.

 Artist Dao Strom works with three “voices”—written, sung, visual—to explore hybridity and the intersection of personal and collective histories.
-The author of five books and two song-cycles, most recently the poetry collection, Instrument (Fonograf Editions, 2020), and its companion album, Traveler’s Ode (Antiquated Future Records, 2020), Strom was born in Vietnam and grew up in the Sierra Nevadas of California.
-She is also co-founder and director of two collective art projects, She Who Has No Master(s), and De-Canon.
+She is the author of Instrument (Fonograf Editions, 2020) and its musical companion Traveler’s Ode (Antiquated Future Records, 2020); a bilingual poetry-art book, You Will Always Be Someone From Somewhere Else (AJAR Press); a memoir, We Were Meant To Be a Gentle People, and song cycle, East/West; and two books of fiction, The Gentle Order of Girls and Boys and Grass Roof, Tin Roof.
+Born in Vietnam, Strom grew up in the Sierra Nevada foothills of California and lives in Portland, Oregon.
+She is co-founder of two collective art projects, She Who Has No Master(s), and De-Canon.